phalcon/documentation/docs/application-cli.md

 ## Modules
 CLI applications can also handle different modules, the same as MVC applications.
 You can register different modules in your CLI application, to handle different paths of your CLI application.
 This allows for better organization of your code and grouping of tasks.

+The CLI application offers the following methods:

+- `getDefaultModule` - `string` - Returns the default module name
+- `getModule(string $name)` - `array`/`object` - Gets the module definition registered in the application via module name
+- `getModules` - `array` - Return the modules registered in the application
+- `registerModules(array $modules, bool $merge = false)` - `AbstractApplication` - Register an array of modules present in the application
+- `setDefaultModule(string $defaultModule)` - `AbstractApplication` - Sets the module name to be used if the router doesn't return a valid module

 You can register a `frontend` and `backend` module for your console application as follows: